ywaki-econ/ywaki-econ.github.io/_pages/about.md

 **Contact**: ywakiecon[at]gmail.com    (Please replace [at] with @.)

 Migration from the google sites is still on the way.
-Please visit [https://sites.google.com/site/yuichirowaki/] if files are missing or links are broken.
+Please visit *[my google sites](https://sites.google.com/site/yuichirowaki/)* if files are missing or links are broken.